 The ensemble includes Allison Blackwell, Roosevelt Andre Credit, Trevon Davis, Joseph Dellger, Wilkie Ferguson, Alicia Hall Moran, Andrea Jones-Sojola, Lisa Nicole Wilkerson, Christopher Innvar, Carmen Ruby Floyd, David Hughey and Julius Thomas III.

-The Gershwin and Heyward estates gave Paulus their blessing to take a fresh approach to the four-hour opera.
-Paulus brought on board Pulitzer Prize-winning playwright Suzan-Lori Parks (Topdog/Underdog, Book of Grace), who is credited with adaptation and additional scenes, and Pulitzer Prize nominee Diedre Murray (Running Man), credited with musical adaptation.
+Tony-nominated Hair director Diane Paulus directs the streamlined, two-and-a-half-hour version of the musical, which replaces portions of the sung recitative with dialogue.
+It is playing an extended run through Sept.
+30. The Gershwin and Heyward estates gave Paulus their blessing to take a fresh approach to the four-hour opera.
+Paulus brought on board Pulitzer Prize-winning playwright Suzan-Lori Parks ( Topdog/Underdog, Book of Grace), who is credited with adaptation and additional scenes, and Pulitzer Prize nominee Diedre Murray ( Running Man), credited with musical adaptation.